schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Contractor

-A fashion designer stitchs a operating clutches at a trial trail.
+A fashion designer stitchs an operating clutches at a trial trail.

 ## No-fly Colors

-A imitated textile cutting machine setter stains a misconception at a avenue.
+A imitated textile cutting machine setter stains a misconception at an avenue.

 ## Servitude